The AI advantage: Experimentation and speed

 Metrics-first roadmap vs. the enterprise sequence

 The enterprise sequence often starts with a warehouse build, then team hiring, then a custom AI push.
-An SMB can flip that script.
+A fast-growing company can flip that script.

-- Start: Define the 3 to 5 metrics.
-Make them the language of the business.
+- Start: Define the three to five metrics that matter most.
+Make them the shared language of the business.

-- Next: Enforce Semantic Clarity.
+- Next: Enforce semantic clarity and metric definitions.
 Standardize names and formulas in a shared metric catalog.

 - Then: Run 90-day AI experiments that aim for measurable lift on one metric at a time.